 Most students requiring any additional support will be identified at this stage or sometimes earlier.

-The SENDCo holds meetings with Student Performance Leaders and Assistant Principals about any students who have a SEND and may then assess the student.
+The SENDCo holds meetings with Pastoral Officers and Assistant Principals about any students who have a SEND and may then assess the student.

 The SENDCo maintains strong relationships with outside agencies should a child need to assessed for SEND.
 These agencies will provide examples of good practice for the academy to follow.